liscovich/functional-specs/popper_functional_specifications.md

 ##1.
 Professor Goldin, the Experiment Designer

 Professor Goldin is an economics professor at Carnegie Mellon University.
 For over ten years, she has used [z-Tree](http://www.iew.uzh.ch/ztree/index.php), the dominant social science experiments software, to study human behavior.
-She knows a rudimentary amount of programming--just enough to design experiments in z-Tree.
+She knows a rudimentary amount of programming - just enough to design experiments in z-Tree.
 Each trial takes several weeks to run, and much of this time is spent handling logistics: recruiting subjects, waiting for subjects, screening subjects, reserving computer lab space at the university's social science experiments facility, and ensuring that subjects are paid.

 Professor Goldin hears about Popper at an Experimental Economics Conference and visits [www.popper.org](www.popper.org).
 On the **Introduction Page**, she reads about how Popper works and signs up for an account.
 She downloads the Popper SDK and reads through the Popper documentation.
 The first trial that she runs uses one of the stock experiments available publicly.
 She makes a few changes to the experiment design in [Unity3D](http://unity3d.com/), which is provided as part of the Popper SDK.
 Once she finishes designing the experiment to her satisfaction, Professor Goldin asks her research assistant, Robert, to run trials using this experiment.